-Form A - Protest Form B1 - Petition (Veh.
-Code § 3050(c)(2)) Form B2 - Petition (Veh.
-Code § 3050(c)(1) or (c)(3)) Form C - Appeal
+Form A - Protest

+Form B1 - Petition (Veh.
+Code § 3050(b)(2)(A)) Form B2 - Petition (Veh.
+Code § 3050(b)(1) or (b)3))

 SAMPLE FORM A -

 PLEADING FORMAT OF PROTEST

 The information contained in this sample form is intended to be informative and not advisory, limited in scope, and not intended to be a substitute for a careful reading of the specific statutes and/or regulations which may apply to your situation.
 For information on the format of filings and notices with the New Motor Vehicle Board, see 13 CCR § 593.1, et seq.
 Sample forms can be obtained from the Board's website, www.nmvb.ca.gov.